 James Edward Oglethorpe (JEO) Scholarship

 The James Edward Oglethorpe (JEO) Scholarship is a four-year, full-tuition award that recognizes high school seniors with an outstanding record of academic achievement and great potential to contribute to the community life of Oglethorpe University.
 Candidates must be invited to and attend the JEO competition at Scholarship Weekend.
-In addition to the full-tuition award, JEO Scholars receive an invitation to enroll in a Honors course during the first semester and eligibility for a research stipend for a senior Honors thesis.
+In addition to the full-tuition award, JEO Scholars receive an invitation to enroll in an honors course during the first semester and eligibility for a research stipend for a senior Honors thesis.
 Up to four JEO scholarships are awarded annually.

 OU Theatre Scholarship

 The OU Theatre Scholarship is a four-year, full-tuition award that recognizes high school seniors who demonstrate a commitment to performing and understanding theatre.
 Candidates must be invited to and participate in the OU Theatre competition at Scholarship Weekend.
 Through their application materials, nominees will have indicated promise in the field of theatre and performance as well as the critical ability to tie these pursuits to disciplines such as literature and history.
-In addition to the full-tuition award, OU Theatre Scholars receive an internship with a professional theatre company during the recipient’s junior year at Oglethorpe, as well as an invitation to enroll in a Honors course during the first semester and eligibility for a research stipend for a senior Honors thesis.
+In addition to the full-tuition award, OU Theatre Scholars receive an internship with a professional theatre company during the recipient’s junior year at Oglethorpe, as well as an invitation to enroll in an honors course during the first semester and eligibility for a research stipend for a senior Honors thesis.
 Continued dedication to theatre at Oglethorpe is expected, including a major or double-major in theatre.
 Up to two OU Theatre scholarships are awarded annually.

 Civic Engagement Scholarship